-Students who graduated more than two years ago may print a transcript at www.hallco.org.
+Students who graduated more than two years ago may go to Parchment.com to request a transcript.
 Go to "Get A Copy of" tab where you will be redirected to Need My Transcript website.
 A fee will be charged for transcripts.
 At this time, Hall County School District does not offer an option to pick up your transcript in person.
 There is now an option to send documents electronically on the Need My Transcript website.
 If you need any documents other than your transcript, please call.